 Grady Memorial Hospital History

 The first doctor to establish a practice in Chickasha arrived in 1892.
 In 1904, Dr. W.L.
-Peters built the city's first hospital, which only had five beds and was actually part of this home.
+Peters built the city's first hospital, which had five beds and was part of his home.

 In 1910, Dr. Walter Henry Livermore moved to town and built an updated hospital over the Dugan Department Store.
-Two years later, with the help of his new partner, Dr. D.S.
-Downey, Dr. Livermore moved the hospital to the newer building over the First National Bank.
-In 1915, the partners purchased the apartment building and turned it into a hospital.
+Two years later, with the help of Dr. D.S.
+Downey, the hospital moved to the newer building over the First National Bank.
+In 1915, the partners purchased an apartment building and turned it into a hospital.
 Dr. Livermore and his family resided in the building, along with nurses who were training to work in the hospital.

 The Cottage Hospital was started in 1923 by Dr. L.E.
 Emanuel.
-The Great Depression hit Oklahoma hard, and families did not have the resources available to access even basic healthcare needs.
-Consequently, the hospital closed due to the economy at the time.
-However, at the Great Depression ended and the United States began to prepare for entry into World War II, Dr. Charles Ohl brought the hospital and reopened it as the Women's and Children's Hospital.
+The Great Depression hit Oklahoma hard, and families did not have resources to access any healthcare resources.
+Consequently, that hospital closed.
+As the Great Depression ended and the United States began to prepare for entry into World War II, Dr. Charles Ohl bought the hospital and reopened it as a women and childrens hospital.

-Today, the site where Borden Hospital sat is now the home of Grady Memorial Hospital.
-In 1956, a bond was passed to raise the $930,000 necessary to construct a modern facility.
-GMH opened its doors to the community in 1959.
+The site where Borden Hospital once sat, is now the site of Grady Memorial Hospital.
+In 1956, a bond was passed to raise the $930,000 necessary to construct a modern hospital facility.
+In 1959, Grady Memorial opened its doors to the community.